 Introduction to MySQL GROUP BY month

-MySQL GROUP BY is a MySQL clause for grouping a set of table rows into subgroups on the basis of values of expressions or columns.
-Thus, the GROUP BY clause reducing the number of table rows in the output set, the clause returns single row for every group specified in the query.
-The GROUP BY clause is a non compulsory clause of the SELECT statement in MySQL which is used together in the query.
-In additional to this, the GROUP BY CLAUSE can be defined with the application of certain functions like aggregate functions or date functions.
-With this implementation, we can group the table rows using month or year by applying DATE_FORMAT() in MySQL adding to the GROUP BY clause to display the result set grouping according to month part of DATE function.
+MySQL GROUP BY is a MySQL clause for grouping a set of table rows into subgroups based on values of expressions or columns.
+Thus, the GROUP BY clause reduces the number of table rows in the output set.
+The clause returns a single row for every group specified in the query.
+The GROUP BY clause is a non-compulsory clause of the SELECT statement in MySQL, used together in the query.
+In addition, the GROUP BY CLAUSE can be defined by applying certain functions like aggregate functions or date functions.
+With this implementation, we can group the table rows using month or year by applying DATE_FORMAT() in MySQL, adding to the GROUP BY clause to display the result set grouping according to the month part of the DATE function.

 Syntax structure for using the GROUP BY Month clause in MySQL:

-For displaying the result set with GROUP BY Month clause we will use this syntax which is described as follows:
+To display the result set using the GROUP BY Month clause, you can use the following syntax, which is described as follows:

-- The MySQL operator DATE_FORMAT() is used here so that it will be easy enough to group the timestamp, date, or datetime table column implementing any format needed by your result to show in the query section.
+- The MySQL operator DATE_FORMAT() is used here to be easy enough to group the timestamp, date, or datetime table column implementing any format your result needs to show in the query section.

 - TableName denotes the particular database table involved in the GROUP BY Month clause.

-- ColumnName defines the table column which you want to group using the month or year formats.
-The column data type should have either, DATETIME, TIMESTAMP or DATE so that while using the GROUP BY Month clause the month part can be properly extracted based on the column from the table data in database.
+- ColumnName defines the table column you want to group using the month or year formats.
+The column data type should have either DATETIME, TIMESTAMP, or DATE so that while using the GROUP BY Month clause, the month part can be properly extracted based on the column from the table data in the database.

 How GROUP BY month works in MySQL?

-- In MySQL, the SELECT statement is often applied to fetch all the records that match each other from the database tables on the basis of several clauses which are used in the query statements.
+- In MySQL, the SELECT statement is often applied to fetch all the records that match each other from the database tables based on several clauses used in the query statements.

-- It helps to provide summary of type of data that we want to retrieve from the tables based on any table field or column values or it may be any aggregate functions used like AVG, SUM, MIN, MAX, etc. in MySQL.
-Others functions like DATE function with their respective formats are also used.
+- It helps summarize the type of data we want to retrieve from the tables based on any table field, column values, or aggregate functions used, like AVG, SUM, MIN, MAX, etc., in MySQL.
+Other functions like the DATE function with their respective formats are also used.

-- The GROUP BY clause along with SELECT query is used to display the result rows in grouping order with the help of column and data type in MySQL.
-Generally, the GROUP BY clause should appear after the two clauses, FROM and WHERE in MySQL query to specify the grouping column with function.
+- The GROUP BY clause and SELECT query display the result rows in grouping order with the help of column and data type in MySQL.
+Generally, the GROUP BY clause should appear in MySQL query after the two clauses, FROM and WHERE, to specify the grouping column with function.

-- Normally, the MONTH() function is defined to identity every month and aggregate functions helps to show the calculative values of sum, average, minimum, maximum and so on.
+- Usually, the MONTH() function is defined to identify every month, and aggregate functions help to show the calculative values of sum, average, minimum, maximum, and so on.

 Examples of MySQL GROUP BY month